 In 1991 The World Wide Web was launched.
 As a result, the way humans communicated and connected with each other changed forever.
-Not only was the way we connect changed, so was the way we shop, searched for products and services and found the closest ice cream shop.
-Savvy online marketers learned how to use this new platform to reach their target audience faster than ever before.
+Not only was the way we connect changed, but so was the way we shop, searched for products and services, and found the closest ice cream shop.
+Savvy online marketers learned how to use this new platform to reach their target audience faster.
 As more people went online they needed a centralized place to “search” for the best solution.
 As search engines grew, a new form of marketing was born, SEO (Search Engine Optimization).

 Share this Image On Your Site

 As you can see, search has changed quite a bit since the beginning.
 The old days of keyword stuffing are long gone and what matters now more than ever is connections.
 The internet was built on that single premise in the first place.
 SEO at its core is also about connections.
 It’s about helping your personas find the content and services you deliver and believe in.
 While much has changed in search, there are a few things that have remained the same.
 Focus on creating helpful content, make sure your site is mobile, have a local strategy and build relevant links and you will see SEO success now and in the future!